liamseanbrady/ruby-collection-methods/README.md

-## Experimenting With Ruby's Array Methods
+## Experimenting With Ruby's Collection Methods

 The reasons for doing this are twofold